 How to Become a Contributor

 - On the left side of the home screen, click Registration & Login and fill out your preferred Username and Email.
-(If you have already registered at the site, you will be prompted to log in instead.)
+(If you have already registered at the site, you will be prompted to log in if you aren’t already.)

 - Important: If you do not get an email immediately, check your spam folder and unblock email from workshop.dragonfly.eco and/or from wordpress.com.
 If you still cannot find the confirmation email, just email us and we’ll confirm your registration manually.

-- Once you get your information, follow the link in the email to log in.
+- Once you get your email, follow the link inside and log in.
 Note that if you do not follow this link, you won’t get a chance to set your password.
 When you follow the link, it will have a strong password already generated.
 You can keep it or type in your own password.
 It’s smart to save your password somewhere secure.
 If you forget it at any time, you can say you forgot your password and set a new one.

 - After you get set up initially, you are a subscriber and can log in any time.
 Now you can comment.
 If you want to become a contributor at this point and I haven’t already talked with you, please shoot me an email and I will promote you to be a contributor (see below).

 - If you do not get another email letting you know that you have been upgraded to a contributor, just log back in and check.
 Contributors will see a dashboard, whereas subscribers will only be able to comment.
 See the “How to Add a New Post” section below for screenshots of the dashboard.